moby/moby/docs/reference/commandline/secret_ls.md

   -q, --quiet          Only display IDs
 ```

-Run this command from a manager to list the secrets in the Swarm.
+Run this command on a manager node to list the secrets in the Swarm.

-On a manager node:
+## Examples

 ```bash
 $ docker secret ls